Subscribe to updates

 Open Council Network is an independent organisation.
 We report on West Northamptonshire and are not the council.
 About us

 The Strategic Planning Committee of West Northamptonshire Council was scheduled to consider three major planning applications.
-These included an outline application for up to 150 dwellings in Brackley, a full application for a replacement distribution warehouse in Northampton, and a reserved matters application for employment units near Towcester.
+These included an outline application for up to 150 dwellings north of Brackley, a replacement distribution warehouse at Blaise Pascal House in Northampton, and a reserved matters application for employment units at Land North of Bell Plantation, Towcester.

 Land to the North of the Brackley North SUE (Radstone Fields)

-Concerns raised by consultees included objections from Brackley Town Council regarding the scale of development without adequate supporting infrastructure.
-Radstone Parish Council commented on the impact of additional road traffic on the local rural road network and the need for improved services within Brackley.
-Numerous letters of objection from the public highlighted impacts on views, character, noise pollution, increased traffic, and strain on local services.
+Concerns raised by consultees included objections from Brackley Town Council regarding the scale of development and lack of supporting infrastructure, and comments from Radstone Parish Council about the impact on the local road network and services.
+Objections from the public also highlighted issues such as the impact on views and character of the area, increased traffic, insufficient public transport, and concerns about wildlife and protected species.

-The report detailed a conflict with current development plan policies regarding the location of housing outside settlement confines.
-However, it noted that the Council is unable to demonstrate a five-year supply of housing land, which engages the 'tilted balance' under paragraph 11(d) of the National Planning Policy Framework (NPPF).
-This means permission should be granted unless adverse impacts significantly and demonstrably outweigh the benefits.
-The report concluded that the benefits, including the delivery of market and affordable housing, outweighed the identified harms.
+The report detailed a conflict with current development plan policies regarding the location of development outside settlement confines.
+However, it noted that the Council is currently unable to demonstrate a five-year supply of housing land, which engages the tilted balance under the National Planning Policy Framework (NPPF).
+This means that planning permission should be granted unless the adverse impacts significantly and demonstrably outweigh the benefits.
+The report also highlighted that the site is identified as a potential allocation for residential development in the emerging Regulation 18 draft Local Plan.

 Blaise Pascal House, 200 Pavilion Drive, Northampton

-The committee was scheduled to consider a full planning application for the erection of a replacement distribution warehouse with ancillary offices and servicing structures at Blaise Pascal House, 200 Pavilion Drive, Northampton.
-The proposed development, by Lux Legacy I S.A.R.L., would have a gross external area of up to 17,782m², including vehicle, motorcycle, and cycle parking, landscaping, ground remodelling, sustainable drainage, and utilities.
-Demolition of the existing building had already been approved.
+The committee was scheduled to consider a full planning application for the erection of a replacement distribution warehouse with ancillary offices and servicing structures at Blaise Pascal House, located within the Brackmills Industrial Estate in Northampton.
+The proposed development, with a Gross External Area (GEA) of up to 17,782m², also included vehicle, motorcycle, and cycle parking, landscaping, ground remodelling, sustainable drainage, and utilities provision.
+The demolition of the existing building had already been approved.

 Land North of Bell Plantation, Watling Street, Towcester

-A reserved matters application was scheduled for discussion concerning employment units at Plots 2 and 3 on land north of Bell Plantation, Watling Street, Towcester.
-This application sought approval for the appearance, landscaping, layout, and scale of employment and distribution floorspace (Use Class B8) with ancillary office space, associated landscaping, service yards, parking, and infrastructure.
-The application, by ARE S4 (Logistics 2) Limited, relates to development within Zone 2 and Zone 3 of an area previously granted outline planning permission under application WNS/2021/1819/EIA.
+A reserved matters application was scheduled for discussion concerning the appearance, landscaping, layout, and scale for employment units at Plots 2 and 3 on land north of Bell Plantation, Watling Street, Towcester.
+This application was pursuant to an existing outline planning permission (WNS/2021/1819/EIA) for employment and distribution floorspace (Use Class B8) with ancillary office space, landscaping, service yards, and parking.

-The report recommended granting permission, subject to conditions.
+The report indicated a recommendation to grant permission, subject to conditions.
 Objections were raised by Greens Norton Parish Council, Tiffield & Caldecote Parish Council, Easton Neston Parish Council, and Save Towcester Now.
-Concerns from objectors included the excessive scale and height of the buildings relative to the A5 corridor, potential visual impact, inadequate landscaping, and traffic impacts.
-Easton Neston Parish Council also raised concerns about light pollution, overnight HGV parking, and the historical basis for the site's allocation.
+Concerns included the excessive scale and height of the buildings relative to the A5 corridor, visual impact, potential light pollution, and the adequacy of HGV parking to prevent off-site parking.
+There were also comments regarding the potential for traffic to access the site via the A43 rather than the A5.

 Attendees